 388th TFW - 39th TFS

-The aircraft, "EASY ROCKIN MAMA II" , was named after the pilot's (George Koch), father's P-51 in WW II.
+The aircraft, "EASY ROCKIN MAMA II" , was named after the pilot's (George Koch),

 Click here to read about Rayford's rescue.